govau/service-manual/content/user-research/interviewing-users/designing.md

 ### [2]Writing interview questions
 Write questions that are open and neutral.

 Work on questions with your team to avoid confirmation bias.
-Confirmation bias is when the way a question is asked limits the participant to an answer you want or are already expecting.
+Confirmation bias can occur when the way a question is asked limits the participant to an answer you want or are already expecting.

 Learn about confirmation bias and other [cognitive biases in user research](http://www.uxaustralia.com.au/conferences/uxaustralia-2016/presentation/6-cognitive-biases/).